Activity trackers, which started out as humble pedometers for step counting, have evolved into powerful wrist-worn training partners.

 The swim-proof wearable uses replaceable batteries for a charge-free six months of constant use.
 That includes step and sleep tracking plus vibration alerts for calls, messages, reminders and alarms.

-- Read the full Misfit Shine 2 review
+Read the Misfit Ray review

 - Not on a budget?
 Check out the best fitness trackers money can buy